NenadGvozdenac/FilmsWebApplications/README.md

 2. **Authentication and Authorization:**
     - Implement Spring Security to handle user authentication and authorization.
     - Restrict access to certain pages and functionalities based on user roles.

-## Testing

-1. **Unit Testing:**
-    - Write unit tests for critical components such as user registration, login, and film management.
-    - Utilize testing frameworks like JUnit and Mockito.

-2. **Integration Testing:**
-    - Perform integration testing to ensure that the application correctly interacts with the MySQL database using Hibernate.
-    - Mock the external API responses for testing film fetching and storage functionality.

 ## Conclusion